machzqcq/selenium_grid_helper/README.md

 If you have other browser versions that you would like to start a node with, simply copy an existing START_NODEXXXX.bat and modify the versions of the browsers.

 That is it !
 If you already know how a selenium GRID works, the above information should suffice.
 Below is more detailed explanation.
 Oh, logs are created in SELENIUMLOGS folder

+# GRID as windows service

+If you wish to start the GRID automatically whenever windows starts, then you can make them as windows services.
+Look into the SeleniumGRID-WindowsService folder.

+**Tool for creating windows service**
+Install rktools.exe on your machine.
+This will enable us to create windows service that can execute arbitrary commands, in our case start the jvm for hub & node

+**Modify the .reg files**
+Open the Seleniumhub.reg and Seleniumnode.reg files in your favorite text editor and modify them as needed.
+If you leave as is, they start with default configuration i.e. 10 instances of firefox, 10 instances of chrome and 2 instances of ie

+**Install the services**
+Once you have completed the above two steps, double click the SeleniumServerInstall.bat and that should create two windows services viz.
+SeleniumHub and SeleniumNode.
+You can see the services in by entering "services.msc" in your run command